JaKooLit/Hyprland-v2.1/README.md

 - [ ] fractional scaling breaks swww
 - [ ] cant get cava module to work on waybar
 - [ ] weather data sometimes does not give data.
 This is because module is not receiving data from weather server.
 Deleting the rbn folder in your ~/.cache sometimes help
+- [ ] script works only with gtx 1000 and rtx cards. older gen nvidia gpu's are npt supported by nvidia-dkms (it seems).
+Edit the scripts to not install nvidia drivers.